Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 From here, the path didn’t get any flatter.
 We kept walking with the lake on our left side and climbed the steep slopes until the Estany Blau (Blue Lake).

 This one was our favourite.
-The place had a special energy.
-Its shape, the mountains behind it,… Don’t you think it looks breathtaking?
+The place had a unique energy.
+Its shape, the mountains behind it… Don’t you think it looks breathtaking?

 Lake Estany Blau, a beautiful lake on the Travessa dels 3 Refugis trail